apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 ## Addendum: Vancouver Granville

-By sheer luck – or lack thereof – this election I happen to live one of the most interesting ridings in the country: Vancouver Granville.
+By sheer luck – or lack thereof – this election I happen to live in one of the most interesting ridings in the country: Vancouver Granville.
 As such, a few people have asked me for some context for this rather unusual race.

 Vancouver Granville's incumbent MP is [Jody Wilson-Raybould](https://en.wikipedia.org/wiki/Jody_Wilson-Raybould), who was the Minister of Justice and Attorney General of Canada until [the SNC-Lavalin affair](https://en.wikipedia.org/wiki/SNC-Lavalin_affair) resulted in the Prime Minster ejecting her from the Liberal Party.
 She is now running for re-election as an independent.